oyyblin/galaxy-docs/doc-guides/3-setting-up-galaxy-id/Set Up Your Profile.md

 ### 4) To link Twitter accounts

-On Project Galaxy, we have specially designed the task-based campaign module w/ Twitter integration.
-It can be used to power various Twitter based campaigns, which also requires users to link their Twitter accounts to Galaxy ID.
+On Galxe, we have specially designed the task-based campaign module w/ Twitter integration.
+It can be used to power various Twitter based campaigns, which also requires users to link their Twitter accounts to Galxe ID.

 To accomplish that, simply follow the 2 steps after you click “Verify Twitter Account” Button.